Factual/skuld/README.md

 ## Getting started

 You'll need a ZooKeeper cluster, and lein 2.
+On OS X you also need to be running Java 1.7.
 To create a cluster, run:

 ```
 lein run cluster create skuld -z some.zk.node:2181 --partitions 8 --replicas 3